 If you're lucky, your clients will recognize your need for a break.
 They might even give you some extra space until you return.

-Smart travelers buy travel insurance.
-If one thing is for sure, it’s that something unexpected could happen on your workaction.
+Smart travellers buy travel insurance.
+If one thing is for sure, it's that something unexpected could happen on your workaction.